pkdevboxy/crom/README.md

 crom install d3-format@0.5
 ```

-If Crom finds a satisfying release, it doesn’t clone the Git repository.
-Instead, it looks for a ZIP file attached to your release, and downloads that; if there’s no attached ZIP file, it downloads the source ZIP instead.
-So you can put whatever you want inside that ZIP file—namely, generated files—and those will be installed.
-(The content resolution logic is defined by whichever registry hosts the package.)
+If Crom finds a satisfying release, it doesn’t clone the Git repository; it looks for a ZIP file attached to your release and downloads that; if there’s no attached ZIP file, it downloads the source ZIP instead.
+So, you can put whatever you want inside that ZIP file—namely, generated files—and those will be installed.
+(Note that the content resolution logic is extensible and defined by the host registry.)

-Crom extracts the ZIP file into a `crom_modules` folder, creating a subfolder for each dependency using content-addressable storage.
+Crom extracts the ZIP file into the `crom_modules` folder, creating a subfolder for each dependency using content-addressable storage.
 The above command results in the following file structure:

 ```
 crom_modules